 Which got me thinking “Shit.
 I don’t know anything about these new technologies or techniques, I better learn fast.”
 And the only real way I was going to pickup all this was to create a project for myself.
 So began the process of evaluating how to build my personal website and how I’d like it to function.

-For the last ten years I’ve used a CMS to hold and present personal blogs and portfolios of my design work.
+For the last ten years I’ve used a CMS to hold and present various blogs and portfolios for myself and clients.
 These websites were all dynamically driven by a database (usually MySQL) and generally had more features I almost never needed.
-For example, the convenience of being able update my Wordpress powered website from an iPhone application.
-As much as that feature sounds awesome, I never once found myself away from a computer wanting to post something in long form.
+For example, the convenience of being able update a Wordpress powered website from an iOS app.
+As much as that feature sounds awesome, I never felt the need to post to my blog while away from my iMac.
+Especially not any sort of long form article or image heavy post.

-A common problem facing Wordpress sites are their speed, due to a number of reasons.
+A common problem facing Wordpress sites is the speed at which they serve up pages.
 To be honest I never really had issues with Made Mistakes because it was relatively small and low on the traffic.
-But worrying about security exploits, constantly upgrading to the core and plugins, or if I had W3 Total Cache configured correctly started to get old fast.
+But worrying about security exploits, if updates to the core were going to break something, poorly written plugins, or if I had W3 Total Cache configured correctly started to get old fast.

 But the real reason that prompted me to look at going back to my web roots was control.
-Trying to tame content inside of a CMS filled with loops, functions, and code I didn’t need or know how they worked became an exercise in wasting time.
+Trying to tame content inside of a CMS filled with loops, functions, and code I didn’t write or completely understand became an exercise in wasting time.
 And for what?
 In six months I’d abandon a site and cease updating even though I had the tools to update from anywhere and at anytime.
 Which lead to this conclusion — I’d much rather build something from the ground up than strip away a bunch of useless bells & whistles I didn’t need.

 - Create a text file written in Markdown for a new post.

-jekyllfrom the CLI to spit out the compiled site.
+jekyllfrom the command line to spit out the compiled site.

 /_siteto my web server using a rake task that minifies all .html files, rsyncs the changes, and pings Google and Bing notifying them that